SixSq/old.sixsq.github.com/_posts/news/2016-04-07-news-slipstream-3-announcement.md

 category: news
 ---

-**New release brings new outstanding new functionality**
+**New release brings outstanding new functionality**

 SixSq, a smart cloud automation solutions provider headquartered in Geneva, Switzerland, today announced the release of the much-awaited v3 update to [SlipStream®](http://sixsq.com/products/slipstream/), its cloud management and orchestration platform.

 SlipStream automates the full application management lifecycle, including the deployment, testing, certification and optimization of the application, within Infrastructure as a Service (IaaS) cloud infrastructures.
-Customers already benefit from the rich features of SlipStream, which brings **business benefits via automation**.
+Customers already benefit from the rich features of SlipStream, which bring **business benefits via automation**.

 **What's new?**